Alvearie/de-identification/docs/getting-started-alvearie.md

 ## Installation

 ### Prerequisites
-   - The IBM® Data De-Identification server requires Java™ 11 or higher and has been tested with OpenJDK™ 11.
+   - The Data De-Identification server requires Java™ 11 or higher and has been tested with OpenJDK™ 11.
 To install Java on your system, we recommend downloading and installing OpenJDK 11 from `https://adoptopenjdk.net/`.
    - Apache® Maven™ is required to compile the server.
 It is downloadable as a compressed (zip) file from `https://maven.apache.org/download.cgi`.
 Only the binaries are required.
 Look for the link to either apache-maven-{version}-bin.zip or apache-maven-{version}-bin.tar.gz.

 ### Compilation